JSorngard/const-primes/README.md

 Generate and work with prime numbers in const contexts.

-This crate lets you for example pre-compute prime numbers at compile time and store them in the binary and use them later for related computations, or check whether a number is prime in a const function.
+This crate lets you for example pre-compute prime numbers at compile time, store them in the binary, and use them later for related computations, or check whether a number is prime in a const function.

 `#![no_std]` compatible, and currently supports Rust versions 1.67.1 and newer.